Top 5 Things Texas Pool Owners Need to Know

 4. Test your source water

-With the high temperatures in Texas and sometimes cooler nights, your pool is more likely to evaporate at a fast rate.
+With the high temperatures in Texas and sometimes cooler evenings, your pool water is more likely to evaporate at a fast rate.
 Be prepared to know the quality of the water that you refill the pool with.
-Knowing the new chemistry that you’re adding to the pool may save you on balancing chemicals.
+Knowing the new chemistry that you’re adding to the pool may save you time down the road on balancing chemicals.
 If adding water from the tap has a lower pH than the pool’s water, then you can reduce the amount of pH minus you would use to ensure a balanced pool.

 5. Prepare for cooler weather

 Still have questions about maintaining and caring for your Texas pool?
-Give Pool Scouts of Kingwood a call at 281-800-1484 and we can answer any of your questions.
+Give Pool Scouts of North Dallas and Park Cities a call at 972-685-1636 and we can answer any of your questions.
 We look forward to hearing from you!